larrylp2/runeterra_exploration_game/README.md

 Using Clojure, explore the world of Runeterra through this text adventure.

-Inspired by the world of League of Legends, this text adventure game focuses on the trials and tribulations of a Demacian spuire with the dangerous mission to investigate a resurgence of ancient magic in Runeterra.
+Inspired by the world of League of Legends, this text adventure game focuses on the trials and tribulations of a Demacian squire with the dangerous mission to investigate a resurgence of ancient magic in Runeterra.

 You win once you summon and defeat this threat to your homeland.